agl-alexglopez/iso-mui/README.md

-# zig-zag-tui
+# Zig Zag MUI

-Maze building and solving algorithms in a Zig Maze User Interface (MUI).
+This project aims to display mazes in various ways that allow the user to use and interact with their building and solving.
+Therefore it is a maze user interface, or MUI!